Interview with Sculptor Lin McJunkin - City of Happy Valley

 LM: I’m an avid believer in the value of municipal art programs to make sculpture accessible to everyone.
 Many people are intimidated by the presumed formalities of art galleries and museums, so having work in public that is free to observe repeatedly helps to remove the barriers to access for many people.
 There is also a sense of community that can develop over work that is suitable to its site and draws attention to its positive messages or urgent warnings.

 The City thanks Ms. McJunkin for her contribution to the Sculpture Garden.
-Kelp Totem III: Orca has been on exhibit at City Hall since July 2019 and will remain through June 2021.
-For questions and purchasing inquiries, please contact Jaimie Huff, 503-783-3828, [email protected].
+Kelp Totem III: Orca was on exhibit at City Hall, July 2019 through June 2021.

 To see more art by Lin McJunkin, visit her webpage at mcjunkinglass.com